When is the best time to walk the Camino? This is a frequently asked question among pilgrims and one that has many

 The ‘Best time’ will depend on the route and section you choose but mainly on what ‘you’ expect to get out of your Camino journey; and how you want to experience it also.

 The main factors to keep in mind are the number of pilgrims, the actual route or section, and the weather:

-Most Camino routes are best enjoyed from Spring to Autumn.
+Most Camino routes are best enjoyed from Spring to Autumn (from April to October).
 The busiest months on the Camino routes are actually the Summer months (July and August), as they coincide with the holiday season in Spain and many other European countries.

 If you are looking for a social experience, the Camino Frances has a good number of pilgrims on the trail most of the year, particularly the last section walking into Santiago de Compostela.

 The French Way attracts approximately 66% of all Camino pilgrims, to give you an idea of just how popular the route is.

 If you are looking to meet a few fellow pilgrims but you would prefer to avoid the busy Summer months on the Camino Frances, the Camino Portugues is a great alternative.

 Weather is a big factor for many people when tackling a walking or cycling adventure such as the Camino.

 Some might prefer sunny skies and a bit of heat, while others prefer cooler temperatures and don’t mind a bit of rain.

-Some routes, such as the Via de la Plata particularly the sections before Galicia will be too hot for Summer, in our opinion.
+Some routes, such as the Via de la Plata particularly the sections in Andalucia and Extremadura will be too hot for Summer, in our opinion.

 Some sections, particularly across mountains, are not recommended for winter months as snow might make them impassable.

-Coastal routes and sections such as the Portuguese Coastal Way, particularly the first section from Porto to Baiona; and the Finisterre Way are perfect for Spring and Summer, from April to September or even October.
+Coastal routes and sections such as the Portuguese Coastal Camino, particularly the first section from Porto to Baiona; and the Finisterre Camino are perfect for Spring and Summer, from April to September or even October.

 Via de la Plata is best explored in Spring and Autumn, avoiding the hot Summer months across Andalucia and Extremadura.